adapter-hub/Hub/README.md

 This repository is divided into the following subfolders:

 - `TEMPLATES` contains templates for all different YAML info cards in this repository.
-We highly recommend you to use one of the available templates when adding your adapter, architecture, task etc. **DO NOT MODIFY ANYTHING HERE!**
+We highly recommend you to use one of the available templates when adding your adapter, architecture, task etc. _Auto-generated, do not modify anything here!_

 - `adapter_types` contains info cards for all types of adapters supported by our framework